andiio/hosted/README.md

 hosted
 ======

-Files that I link to from extermnal sites
+Files that I link to from external sites. e.g codepen.io/andiio